 - 4.1.
 If the vehicle type submitted for approval pursuant to this Regulation meets the requirements of paragraph 5. below, approval of that vehicle type shall be granted. - 4.2.
 The conformity of the requirements in paragraph 5. below shall be verified with the test procedure as defined in paragraph 6. below, however its operation shall not be limited to these test conditions. - 4.3.
-An approval number shall be assigned to each vehicle type approved; its first two digits (00 for the Regulation in its initial form) shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
-The same Contracting Party shall not assign the same number to the same vehicle type equipped with another type of Blind Spot Information System, or to another vehicle type. - 4.4.
+An approval number shall be assigned to each vehicle type approved; its first two digits (00 for this Regulation in its initial form) shall indicate the series of amendments incorporating the most recent major technical amendments made to this Regulation at the time of issue of the approval.
+The same Contracting Party shall not assign the same number to the same vehicle type equipped with another type of BSIS, or to another vehicle type. - 4.4.
 Notice of approval or of refusal or withdrawal of approval pursuant to this Regulation shall be communicated to the Parties to the Agreement applying this Regulation by means of a form conforming to the model in Annex 1 and photographs and/or plans supplied by the applicant being in a format not exceeding A4 (210 x 297 mm), or folded to that format, and on an appropriate scale. - 4.5.
-There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this Regulation, an international approval mark conforming to the model described in Annex 2, consisting of either: - 4.5.1.1.
-A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval;1 - 4.5.1.2.
-The number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle prescribed in paragraph 4.5.1. above; or: - 4.5.2.
-An oval surrounding the letters "UI" followed by the Unique Identifier. - 4.6.
-If the vehicle conforms to a vehicle type approved under one or more other Regulations annexed to the Agreement, in the country which has granted approval under this Regulation, the symbol prescribed in paragraph 4.5. above need not be repeated; in such a case, the Regulation and approval numbers and the additional symbols shall be placed in vertical columns to the right of the symbol prescribed in paragraph 4.5. above. - 4.7.
-The approval mark shall be clearly legible and be indelible. - 4.8.
-The approval mark shall be placed close to or on the vehicle data plate.
+There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this Regulation, an international approval mark conforming to the model described in Annex 2, consisting of either: - 4.5.1.
+A circle surrounding the letter "E" followed by:

+- (a) the distinguishing number of the country which has granted approval;2 and - (b) the number of this Regulation, followed by the letter "R", a dash and the approval number to the right of the circle prescribed in this paragraph;